-David Neufeld was elected National President of the Union of Justice and Safety Employees at the USJE National Convention in Newfoundland in October 2021.
+David Neufeld was first elected National President of the Union of Justice and Safety Employees at the USJE National Convention in Newfoundland in October 2021.
+He was re-elected for a three-year term in July, 2023.
 He has been a driving force behind USJE’s first national campaign to educate Canadians about the vital work USJE members do to keep Canadians safe – including a series of innovative videos and a parliamentary engagement strategy designed to highlight the diverse voices of frontline public safety employees.

 Over his career, David has been a staunch unionist who defends workers’ rights, fights for better working conditions and holds the federal government to account when it comes to the 18 departments who work under the Ministers of Public Safety and Emergency Preparedness.